co-operating-systems/PhD/ThirdPG.md

 Linking the IETF work to Solid is being documented in the [HttpSig Authentication Spec](https://github.com/solid/authentication-panel/blob/main/proposals/HttpSignature.md) with work starting on updating the spec and [translating it to HTML](https://co-operating.systems/2023/09/10/httpsig.html).

+## 5. Problems

+I was hoping to be able to use the Verifiable Credentials suite of specs from W3C (either [VC Data Model 1.1](https://www.w3.org/TR/vc-data-model/) or [VC Data Model 2.0 Draft](https://w3c.github.io/vc-data-model/#example-a-simple-example-of-a-verifiable-credential)), to develop interesting examples of age verification, etc... but on mapping examples from those specs from JsonLD to N3 I found that the model was deeply flawed as [explained in issue 1248 of the vc-data-model](https://github.com/w3c/vc-data-model/issues/1248#issuecomment-1697508577).
+A potential solution might be to enhance JsonLD [as I propose in issue 817 of json-ld.org](https://github.com/json-ld/json-ld.org/issues/817) to allow a @shift operator that could shift the default graph.
+The initial reaction to deny the importance of the problem and to shift it to the future does not bode well, especially given that I [made a similar point 7 years ago](https://lists.w3.org/Archives/Public/public-webpayments/2016Jan/0020.html) when most of the work was still to be done.

 # Remaining

 ## 1. Solid Wallet